naalit/bytec/README.md

     Direction::EAST,
     Direction::SOUTH,
 ];
-class Random {
+extern class Random {
+    // A constructor with no arguments
+    constructor();
     fn nextInt(max: i32): i32;
 }

-// Note that this is the only way to declare constructors currently.
-// It works fine, though, because bytec outputs "new Random(args)". extern fn newRandom(): Random = "new Random";

 // Now we write the run() function.
 // Bytec code is organized in 'modules', which are created for each file and are really classes with static members.